DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

 This guide provides detailed steps to resolve the compilation errors in the YeelightControl project.

+## Progress Update

+We've made significant progress in resolving the build issues:

+1. ✅ Removed duplicate `Core_Color` definitions by:
+   - Moving the definition to a dedicated `ColorTypes.swift` file
+   - Removing duplicate definitions from other files
+   - Adding comments to indicate where the type is defined

+2. ✅ Removed duplicate effect-related types:
+   - `Core_Effect` is now defined only in `Effect.swift`
+   - `Core_EffectType` is now defined only in `EffectType.swift`
+   - `Core_EffectParameters` is now defined only in `EffectParameters.swift`
+   - `Core_EffectUpdate` is now defined only in `EffectUpdate.swift`

+3. ✅ Removed duplicate scene-related types from `UnifiedSceneManager.swift`

+4. ✅ Created proper separation between device and Yeelight types

 ## Root Causes

 The project has several structural issues that lead to compilation errors: